 - Let dough rise.
 This takes about 1.5-2 hours.

 - Assemble the bread.
-If you’re a visual learner, watch me assemble the cheese bread starting at the 2:13 minute mark in the video.
-We’re doing the same thing here, only swapping the cheese for butter, cinnamon, and brown sugar.
-(And it’s exactly how we shape Nutella babka, too.)
+If you’re a visual learner, watch me assemble the bread in the above video.
+It’s exactly how we shape Nutella babka and homemade cheese bread too.

 - Let shaped bread rest for about 30 minutes as you prepare the cinnamon crunch topping and preheat the oven.
 It will slightly rise during this time.
 For the cinnamon crunch topping, whisk brown sugar, cinnamon, melted butter and a touch of flour together.

 - Spoon cinnamon crunch topping all over bread, then bake.
 In the written recipe below, I recommend placing a baking sheet on a lower oven rack to catch any cinnamon sugar that may drip down as the bread bakes.